-Reid, Heller, McCain, Flake Introduce Amendment to Commerce Bill to Encourage I-11 Funding
+Reid, Heller, McCain, Flake Introduce Amendment to Commerce Bill to Encourage Progress on I-11

-Washington, D.C. – Nevada Senators Harry Reid and Dean Heller along with Arizona Senators John McCain and Jeff Flake introduced an amendment to the 2015 Commerce, Justice, Science, and Related Agencies Appropriations Act that encourages funding for Interstate 11, which will connect Phoenix to Las Vegas.
+Washington, D.C. – Nevada Senators Harry Reid and Dean Heller along with Arizona Senators John McCain and Jeff Flake introduced an amendment to the 2015 Commerce, Justice, Science, and Related Agencies Appropriations Act that highlights the economic contributions of Interstate 11, which will connect Phoenix to Las Vegas.
 Phoenix and Las Vegas are the two largest neighboring cities in the country without a connecting interstate.
 The amendment will help set the stage for debate in the Senate for the potential to appropriate funds for construction of I-11 in the 2015 Surface Transportation Appropriations Bill.
-Interstate 11 was designated in the 2012 Surface Transportation Bill.

 “It is extremely important that Interstate-11 continues to advance so that it receives the necessary federal funding,” said Senator Reid.
 “This vital infrastructure project is long overdue, and will certainly help restore economic activity to southern Nevada that has been so badly hit by the recession.
 I look forward to working with my colleagues in Nevada and Arizona to ensure this important economic project comes to fruition.”